Bangladesh complete T20 clean sweep over England

 Das capitalised on England's sloppy fielding to hit 10 fours and a six but Bangladesh also ran smartly, constantly pushing for a second run and scampering singles when boundaries were not on offer.

 But England faltered even when the run-rate was under control.
-Even after Buttler and Malan fell in succession, the equation was an achievable 59 from 40 balls.
+Even after Malan and Buttler fell in succession, the equation was an achievable 59 from 40 balls.

 The pitch did start to deteriorate to favour the bowlers, but England kept searching for boundaries instead of adjusting and accumulating.